Lucy-829928/ECE350-Lab/feedback-2/Lab2_Report_sub11.md

 ---- test6 ----
 allocating one block, then try to deallocate a pointer outside of this block... alloc Request size=4, metadata_size=28
-ALLOCATED address with location of metadata 20008378
-PASS: k_mem_dealloc returned error (expected) allocating large block... alloc Request size=1000, metadata_size=28
-ALLOCATED address with location of metadata 20008398 deallocating a pointer part way in the large block
+PASS: k_mem_dealloc returned error (expected) allocating large block... alloc Request size=1000, metadata_size=28 deallocating a pointer part way in the large block
 PASS: k_mem_dealloc returned error (expected) try to deallocate a valid pointer twice...